 Erin Culp ’07, director of major giving and campaigns at Kettering Medical Center Foundation

-Religious studies majors are encouraged to tailor their course selections to their personal interests.
-The credit-hour requirement for the religious studies major allows students to earn a double major or add a minor.
-The department offers a popular minor that compliments a range of other fields of study, including Communications, Business, History, Political Science, Psychology and others.
+Religious Studies majors are encouraged to tailor their course selections to their personal interests.
+The credit-hour requirement for the religious studies major allows students to earn a double major or add minors.
+The department also offers popular minors in Religious Studies and in Interreligious Studies, programs that pair well with degrees in Communications, Business, History, Political Science, Psychology and many other fields of study.

 Melina Oliverio ’16